 - you will be less likely to get a dry hit

-Want to know?
+Want to know how to sub ohm?
 See the Vaper’s Guide to Sub Ohm Vaping.

 What Ohm Resistance Should I Use In My Clearomiser?

 There’s no one answer (although the sub-ohm chart above may help) – it depends on you, the vapour and throat hit you prefer, as well as the voltage you combine with the ohms.

 You’ll also find that different e-liquids react differently, and that the resistance used has a big impact on flavour, so it’s definitely an area for experimentation.
 For further information on how to use different resistance clearomisers see The Ultimate Guide to Clearomisers

 Variable Voltage and Wattage Vapes Explained

 As we’ve seen, you can get a more intense experience by lowering the resistance of your atomiser.
 You can also do the same by increasing the amount of power flowing through your e-cigarette.
 That may sound complicated, but usually there’s nothing more to it than pressing an up/down button or rotating a dial.

 But what if you want more vapour again?
 Then you can combine a low resistance atomiser with a higher voltage to get even more vapour.
 But this does come with its own problems – you are far more likely to burn through atomisers or get a dry hit, and atomiser life will be dramatically reduced.
 Also see The Ultimate Guide to Batteries and The Vision Spinner VV: A Tutorial.

 Variable Voltage vs Variable Wattage Vapes